Lythical1/lythical1.github.io/api-documentation.md

 # eeveelutions api

+# server start-up
+- firstly to make it install you need a to npm instapp express
+- secondly npm init
+- and npm install express-rate-limit
+- and to start it up you just type in: node server.js

 ## api endpoints

 - /types will give u the all the types there are in the game and if they are effective against it or not effective against it